 - Refinanced student loan interest -- such as consolidated or collapsed student loans (so long as you don't borrow more money in the process that isn't used toward qualified education expenses)

 For the latest rules, details and examples refer to the IRS Publication 970 [source: IRS].
-For more tax-related articles, browse the links on the next page.
+For more tax-related articles, browse the links below.